luciotato/usdnear-stable/README.md

 ## Use Cases

-Alice can have an account where she can deposit collateral stNEAR.
+Alice creates an account when she deposits collateral stNEAR into the contract.
-Some minimun NEAR deposit may be required to open the account (to back-up account storage) if that storage is not provided by the operator.
+(Normally some NEAR is required to back-up account storage, but that NEAR is provided by the operator or the treasury.
+NEAR per storage price is being lowered to 1N per 10Kib).

-Once Alice deposits the collateral, a "credit limit" is computed according to the current NEAR price and the collateralization ratio. e.g. if Alice deposited stNEAR 100, and the NEAR price is USD 2.5, then the collateral value is USD 250.
+Once Alice deposits the collateral, a "credit limit" is computed according to the current stNEAR price and the collateralization ratio. e.g. if Alice deposited stNEAR 100, and the stNEAR price is USD 2.5, then the collateral value is USD 250.
 If the collateralization ratio is 200% it means Alice will have a "line of credit" to borrow USDNEAR 125 backed by her USD 250 valued collateral.

 Alice account now reads:
 - Tokens
   - USDNEAR: 0
 - Line of Credit
   - USDNEAR: 125 [Take Loan]
 - Collateral